GetTerminus/terminus-ui/terminus-ui/expansion-panel/src/expansion-panel.component.md

 ### Open or close all panels

-An accordion can programatically open or close all panels at once.
+An accordion can programmatically open or close all panels at once.

 ```typescript
 @ViewChild(TsAccordionComponent, {static: false})